-The Spice Girls Launch Their Own Children’s Reading Books With ‘Mr. Men And Little Miss’
+The Spice Girls Launch Their Own Children’s Reading Books With Mr. Men And Little Miss

-The Spice Girls took to their Instagram account this morning to share that they are launching their own children’s reading books with Mr. Men and Little Miss.
+The Spice Girls took to their Instagram account this morning to share that they are launching their own children’s books in collaboration with Mr. Men and Little Miss.

 The group who were known for their huge amounts of merchandise back in the day sure know how to market themselves over 20 years later.
-Each Spice will have their own book and story for fans to read.
+Each Spice will have their own book and story for fans to read, as they noted in the caption of their upload.

-“We’ve joined the Mr. Men & Little Misses cast – #LittleMissSpiceGirls!!
-Little Miss Baby, Little Miss Ginger, Little Miss Scary and Little Miss Sporty each have their own unique story,” they captioned their upload.

 In the photo, all four remaining members are holding their own book with their own unique cover.